makersacademy/CV/README.md

 ## Ivan Sathianathan

 I am a full stack developer actively looking for junior roles in Toronto.

-I am a British citizen and expect my Canadian work permit to arrive in November.
+I recently completed a web development course at Europe's premier coding boot camp and hold an engineering degree from one of the world's top universities.

+I have managed user growth at some of Europe's fastest growing and most heavily funded start-ups.

 ## Education

 ### Makers Academy (September 2015 to January 2016)

-In January 2016, I graduated from [Makers Academy](https://www.makersacademy.com), Europe's premier Web Development boot camp.

-The intense 12-week course is split between Ruby and JavaScript with an focus on Test-Driven Development and best practice Object-Oriented Programming design principles.
+The intense 12-week Makers Academy course is split between Ruby and JavaScript with an focus on Test-Driven Development and best practice Object-Oriented Programming design principles.
 See below for examples of what I practiced there.
-Makers Academy has graduated over 600 students into junior developer roles at ThoughtWorks, Pivotal Labs, Accenture, the Financial Times and many more.
+Makers Academy has graduated over 600 students into developer roles at ThoughtWorks, Pivotal Labs, Accenture, the Financial Times and many more.

 ### Imperial College, University of London (October 2003 - July 2007)